What’s Trending at Trakref – June 2020

 Not to mention, system owners must be aware of the multiple federal refrigerant management requirements that could also apply across their building portfolio.

 At Trakref, we understand all of this.
 That’s why we continue to make improvements to all the logic needed to remain compliant in California, including as it relates to assets, service, and locations.
+This will also help with larger corporate sustainability initiatives to reduce emissions.

 2.)
 New solution for service providers to track refrigerants and cylinders.